-2018 SHORT-TERM INCENTIVE AWARDS
+2020 SHORT-TERM INCENTIVE AWARDS

-In February 2018, in addition to establishing EIC Plan performance objectives, the Committee also established an individual target award opportunity for each executive that reflected the market median target annual incentive opportunity as determined in our annual market analysis as described on page 28.
+In February 2020, in addition to establishing EIC Plan performance objectives, the Committee also established an individual target award opportunity for each executive that reflected the market median target annual incentive opportunity as determined in our annual market analysis as described on page 31.
 At the end of the award period, the Committee considered the following items in determining individual payouts:

-- The Company's actual performance relative to EPS and CFR performance objectives and the Committee's decision to reduce the payout to 115% of target as described above. - Business unit and individual performance factors that are based on the achievement of the performance criteria described below: - Financial Goals: Achieving the Company's annual financial plan, as well as the annual financial plan for the executive's business unit. - Growth Goals: Building our brand; outgrowing the markets in which we operate; introducing new products and services. - Operational Excellence: Workplace safety and emissions reduction; advancements in quality; supply chain improvement; and operational efficiency/productivity. - Building Organizational Capacity: Reinforcing our ethical standards; attracting and developing talent; developing a diverse and inclusive organization; promoting a learning culture.
+- The Company's 50% discretionary payout factor as described above. - Individual performance factors that are based on the achievement of the following performance criteria: - Financial Goals: Achieving the Company's annual financial plan, as well as the annual financial plan for the executive's business unit. - Growth Goals: Building our brand; outgrowing the markets in which we operate; introducing new products and services. - Operational Excellence: Workplace safety and emissions reduction; advancements in quality; supply chain improvement; and operational efficiency/productivity. - Building Organizational Capacity: Reinforcing our ethical standards; attracting and developing talent; developing a diverse and inclusive organization; promoting a learning culture. - In light of the circumstances that led to the Committee's decision to create a discretionary payout as described above, they chose to not further increase the award by application of an individual performance factor above 100%.

-The following table illustrates each named executive officer's 2018 award opportunity and his or her actual EIC award relative to that opportunity.
-Participants in our EIC Plan must be employed on the last day of the award period, which was December 31, 2018, to be eligible for an award.
-Business unit and individual performance factors shown below are rounded to the nearest whole percentage.
-Each named executive officer's short-term incentive award is reported in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.
+The following table illustrates each named executive officer's 2020 award opportunity and his or her actual award relative to that opportunity.
+Each officer's award is subject to an individual performance factor.
+The awards shown below are rounded to the nearest whole dollar.
+Due to its discretionary nature, each named executive officer's short-term incentive award is reported in the "Bonus" column of the Summary Compensation Table.